ipython/ipython-in-depth/outline.md

 distribution (miniconda or Anaconda).
 We may not be able to help with installation issues if you are using a different python distribution.

-JupyterLab is in beta and that first time impression are critical to usability of JupyterLab.
+JupyterLab is close to be release as a 1.0, only a few changges are expected between now and final release.
 We will show you what can be done, but can still improve the usability quite a bit.
 When trying to do any task in the exercise try to think first:
 - How would I do that